-The following guidelines are designed to assist parents, athletes and officials with useful information regarding the competition programs at Brighton.
+The following guidelines are designed to assist parents, athletes and officials with useful information regarding the season and competition programs at Brighton.

 5:45pm - Warm-Up